 Returns, % Tracking Error 2 yrs, %

+2024 3.07 2.19

 2023 7.71 2.33

 2022 0.11 1.95

 2021 0.54 2.07

 2020 1.04 2.24

 2019 1.41 1.80

 2018 -0.81 1.88

 2017 0.05 -

 2016 0.32 -

 2015 - -

-2014 - -

-Explanation of achieved active risk
+Explanation of achieved tracking error

 The fund has taken the tracking error that is deemed suitable for the purpose of attaining the fund's active return objective.
-The tracking error over the past year has been slightly higher than in previous years.
+The tracking error during the past 5 years has been slightly higher than in previous years due to higher risk-taking in the fund as well as higher market volatility.
 2020 and 2021 were marked by the pandemic and subsequent stimulus package, which contributed to high volatility in the fixed income markets.
-Support purchases by the central banks also undermined the market's functionality.
-On the one hand, the number of bonds available for trading were significantly reduced and, on the other hand, market forces were severely impaired in a major player (the central bank) setting the price to an increasing extent.
-2022 was dominated by Russia's war of aggression against Ukraine and higher inflation, which led to a sharp rise in interest rates after the Riksbank was forced to hike the key rate to curb the upturn in inflation.
+2022 was dominated by Russia's war of aggression against Ukraine and higher inflation, which led to a sharp rise in interest rates after central banks were forced to hike the key rates to curb the upturn in inflation.
 The tracking error was slightly lower in 2022 than in 2020-2021, as the largest active positions were uncorrelated, i.e., they did not have a covariance.
 2023 was characterized by additional rate hikes but also initially by rising financial turmoil after Credit Suisse, among others, had financial difficulties.
-The increasing market volatility contributed the higher tracking error in 2023 relative to the previous year.
-The possibility of the fund to trade interest rate swaps also contributed to greater opportunities, which also added to increased risktaking that led to a higher tracking error.
+The increasing market volatility contributed the higher tracking error in 2023.
+The fund had relatively large active positions in 2024, despite the lower tracking error.
+This was partly due to the optimization of risk-taking with uncorrelated positions, together with the fund's extensive relative value positions that had stable market volatility.